 By bringing their research into the classroom, John Jay professors engage students in some of the most salient issues of the day, from the politics of crime and violence in the favelas of Brazil, to the impact of environmental toxins in neurodegenerative diseases, to the use of social networks to map social inequalities.

-Through course work, research, internships, community service, and other learning experiences, John Jay students develop into highly ethical actors with the skills, knowledge, and passion to e ect real, enduring change in the world.
+Through course work, research, internships, community service, and other learning experiences, John Jay students develop into highly ethical actors with the skills, knowledge, and passion to bring about real, enduring change in the world.

 - Learn from Pulitzer Prize winning faculty and distinguished professors across the disciplines

 - Benefit from close faculty mentoring in John Jay’s nationally-acclaimed PRISM program while conducting research in state-of-the-art science labs